 GTVT command line examples

-Runs and produces an interactive visibility plot on the screen for all instruments.
+This command runs and produces an interactive visibility plot on the screen for all instruments.
 No files are saved to disk.
 Note that enclosing the target name in double quotes allows for spaces in the text.
 To exit the program, close the plot window.
 Alternatively, if you want access to the terminal window from which the tool was run prior to exiting the program, add an ampersand "&" at the end of the command-line entry above to run the program in the background.

-Only saves a plot to a file; no interactive plot is displayed.
+This command only saves a plot to a file; no interactive plot is displayed.

-Shows a single instrument panel for (in this case) the V3PA.
+This command shows a single instrument panel for (in this case) the V3PA.
 The allowed values for "--instrument" are "nircam", "nirspec", "niriss", "miri", "fgs", and "v3" (case insensitive).
 To exit the program, close the plot window.

-Produces a plot on the screen for all 6 instruments.
+The command produces a plot on the screen for all 6 instruments.
 Tabular data are sent to a file instead of being displayed on the screen.
 To exit the program, close the plot window.

-Saves both outputs to the specified files; there is no interactive plot.
+This command saves both outputs to the specified files; there is no interactive plot.